vivianadimaio/vivianadimaio/README.md

 # 👋🏻 Hi!
 I'm Viviana Di Maio
-👩🏻‍💻 Aspiring Data Analyst with hands-on experience in Data Warehouse and ETL processes in Financial Services.
+👩🏻‍💻 Data Analyst with hands-on experience in Data Warehouse and ETL processes in Financial Services.
 Skilled in SQL/PLSQL, Informatica PowerCenter, Bash, Git and Control-M for building and managing data pipelines.
 Passionate about data analysis and transforming complex datasets into actionable business insights.
 Currently seeking data-focused roles to further develop technical and analytical skills.

 ## 🔧 Skills